-Ben Bartle-Ross, a trainer at Mitsubishi Electric, looks at what the introduction of R32 systems means for air conditioning installers.
+Ben Bartle-Ross of Mitsubishi Electric looks at what R32 systems mean for air conditioning installers.

 Reducing energy consumption remains high on the agenda for our UK food retailers, not just to meet obligations under the Carbon Reduction Commitment Scheme, but also to reduce costs in an increasingly competitive retailing sector.